Chapter 17 – Angel of Small Death

-Ziva whirled, SIG out of her holster in a split second and aiming in front of her.
-There - a dark silhouette darting along the west end of the train yard, away from the tankers over by the parking lot where Tony and McGee were.
+Ziva whirled, SIG out of her holster in a split second and aimed in front of her.
+There– a dark silhouette darting along the west end of the train yard, away from the tankers over by the parking lot where Tony and McGee were.

 She slid her cell phone out of her pocket, hitting Tony's speed dial number, which she'd assigned earlier in the day.
 He picked up after one thing.
 "What's rule eight?"

 "Never take anything for granted," she answered hurriedly, barely remembering their agreement to use codes when calling each other.
 "He's here.
 In the yard.
 I am chasing him."

 "Where is he?"

 "Coming from the west, heading towards the south."

 "No, there is no point, he has too much of a lead.
 Search the yard for Scottie.
 I will hunt down Machiavelli."